Skip to content

 Historic rendering of Widow White’s Tavern drawing

 Resistance was short.
-Finding concealment impossible, and further resistance useless, Lee made his appearance at the door, and in the most submissive manner, surrendered his sword to Colonel Harcourt, begging him to spare his life.
+Finding concealment impossible and further resistance useless, Lee made his appearance at the door and, in the most submissive manner, surrendered his sword to Colonel Harcourt, begging him to spare his life.
 English accounts state he fell to his knees to Harcourt in a cowardly manner.
-British Captain Thomas Harris, afterwards Lord Harris, states in his journal that “Lee behaved as cowardly in this transaction as he had dishonorably in every other.
+British Captain Thomas Harris, after Lord Harris, states in his journal that “Lee behaved as cowardly in this transaction as he had dishonorably in every other.
 After firing one or two shots from the house, he came out and entreated our troops to spare his life.”

 He was somewhat roughly handled while being seized, and his captors, if they did not treat him with great indignity, certainly displayed very little regard for his comfort or appearance.
 He had presented himself without his hat or outside coat, and although he earnestly requested permission to get them, he was very peremptorily refused.